 To Flour or Not to Flour?

 Flouring a greased pan is often unnecessary.
 With certain cakes, like sponge and angel food that don't contain any leavening agent other than whipped egg whites, a coating of flour helps the batter cling to the sides of the pan so that it doesn't collapse while the grease allows it to release after baking.
 If the recipe says to flour the pan, do it.
 If you're using baking spray with the oil and flour combined, simply spray the whole pan and be done with it.

 When Not to Use Flour

-Because flouring the pan can leave a floury residue on the surface of the finished cake, you might not want to use flour if the finished cake will be served naked (or with some sort of clear glaze or a simple dusting of powdered sugar).
-This won't be as much of an issue if you're planning to frost the cake.
+Because flouring the pan can leave a floury residue on the surface of the finished cake, you might not want to use flour if the finished cake will be served naked (without frosting or glaze).

-Another case where you might not use flour, even if the recipe directs you to do so, is when you're baking brownies.
-For brownies, grease the pan as directed, and if the recipe calls for greasing and flouring, feel free to substitute cocoa powder for the flour.
-Not only will the cocoa powder add flavor, it will prevent the unsightly white crust that can form when greasing with flour.
+Another case where you might not use flour, even if the recipe directs you to do so, is when you're baking brownies or chocolate cake.
+For brownies or cake that call for greasing and flouring, grease the pan as directed and substitute cocoa powder for the flour.
+Not only will the cocoa powder add flavor, but it will also prevent the unsightly white crust that can form when greasing with flour.